Rucadi/wsld/README.md

 # Welcome to WSLD!

-This program was created with te intention of doing sharing and installing wsl machines more easily!
+This program was created with te intention of doing sharing and installing wsl machines more easily! <br>
-It allows to just grab any dockerhub image and install it as a WSL subsystem or WSL2 Virtual machine.
+It allows to just grab any dockerhub image and install it as a WSL subsystem or WSL2 Virtual machine.<br>

 # Requirements

 1.- WSL Installed, either 1 or 2 <br>
-2.- A default WSL image (when doing bash) that has tar installed.
+2.- A default WSL image (when doing bash) that has tar installed.<br>
 # Usage

 The usual command you want to do is:
 ``
 wsld.exe -d <distroname> -i <dockerimage>
 ``
-**-d** and **-i** are the only required arguments.
+**-d** and **-i** are the only required arguments. <br>
-*distroname* will be the name which will be registered to WSL.
+*distroname* will be the name which will be registered to WSL. <br>
-*dockerimage* is the usual <repository/name:tag>, as if you were to do a docker pull.
+*dockerimage* is the usual <repository/name:tag>, as if you were to do a docker pull.<br>

-Some examples are:
+Some examples are:<br>
  ``
 wsld.exe -d debian -i debian_d
 ``